ErinClaudio/stunning-robot-HR/README.md

 # stunning-robot-HR

-This Project contains a Pull Request template this Project uses Entity Framework as it's ORM
+This Project contains a Pull Request template
+This Project uses Entity Framework as it's ORM